rossbeazley/androidwear-myfirstwatchface/readme.md

  - DONE rotation by config option
  - DONE migrate wear data persistence to use shared prefs
  - possibly introduce value eg rotation degrees or colour value rather than just the name
- - re-write config service to only persist choices, not options. drive from in memory objects only
+ - DONE re-write config service to only persist choices, not options. drive from in memory objects only
  - DONE shared prefs persistence
  - (including reset option (presenter responsible for presenting option to use reset method on config service))
  - allow the addition of config options without over writing the current values (-allow ability to Add config options not just at the start, ie init defaults should be additive)

- - make config service use the objects rather than persistence
+ - DONE make config service use the objects rather than persistence
- - remove persistence of other stuff except chosen option
+ - DONE remove persistence of other stuff except chosen option
  - DONE get rid of all the string stuff in colour
  - DONE get rid of all the string stuff in rotation